Important: Policy for Repeating Courses has Changed

 Q. Are there any Admissions and Records services offered at the Newark Center campus?

 Yes!
 Students may visit the Student Services Center on the Newark Center campus for assistance with applications, registering, adding and dropping classes, obtaining transcripts and enrollment verifications, and other services which are offered to students on the Fremont campus.

 Q. How do I pay for classes?

 You can pay for classes online via your WebAdvisor account, in person at the Cashier's Office (Building 1, second floor, Fremont campus) or by sending a check.
 Please contact the Cashier's Office at email@example.com or (510) 659-6073 if you have any additional questions about submitting a payment.
 The Cashier's Office is responsible for all student payments, balances, fees, and refunds.

 Q. Why am I charged more than $46 per unit?

 Students are charged additional fees besides the $46 per unit Enrollment Fee.
-These fees are explained online at Fees/Tuition/Refunds.
-If you have any questions about these fees or your balance please contact the Cashier's Office at email@example.com or (510) 659-6073.
+These fees are explained in the printed Class Schedule and online at Fees/Tuition/Refunds.
+If you have any questions about these fees or your balance please contact the Cashier's Office at firstname.lastname@example.org or (510) 659-6073.
 The Cashier's Office is responsible for all student balances, fees, payments, and refunds.

 Q. I dropped my class before the refund deadline.
 How do I get a refund?